kevdoran/nifi-ios-s2s/README.md

 The S2S Framework can use TLS when communicating to a NiFI server, provided the NiFi server is configured for secure communication.

-If a NiFi server is using a certificate signed by a [trusted root Certificate Authority](https://support.apple.com/en-us/HT204132), all that is required is to configure the site-to-site client with the option `secure=true`.
+If a NiFi server is using a certificate signed by a [trusted root Certificate Authority](https://support.apple.com/en-us/HT204132), all that is required is to configure the site-to-site client with a `https://` URL for the remote NiFi cluster.
 HTTPS will be used as the  transport protocol.

 If the NiFi server is using a self-signed certificate (e.g., a test environment), or your app needs to perform nonstandard TLS chain validation for some other reason, there is more you must do to make the system trust the CA. It is recommended you add that authority's